The William Sabel Memorial Plaque and Bench (Aspen Mountain)

-The William Sabel Memorial Plaque and Bench is near the base of Aspen Mountain.
+The William Sabel Memorial Plaque and Bench is near the ice rink at the base of Aspen Mountain.

 See this Aspen Times obituary: https://www.aspentimes.com/news/william-sabel/